Instruments included

 5. 5

-The scored assessment lands in the client's record, linked back to the file you uploaded.
+The scored assessment lands on the client's record, linked back to the file you uploaded.
 The clinician reviews it from the chart.

 Why this matters

 Severity bands aren't universal.
-A PHQ-9 of 12 means different things in different contexts.
-Letting practices customize the scoring skill (without changing how scores propagate) lets clinical voice flow through the data.
+A PHQ-9 of 12 can mean different things in different populations.
+Letting your practice shape the interpretation lets the clinical voice come through, without changing how the underlying score is calculated.

 What you can change

-Bring a PDF.
-We'll score it on the demo.
+Bring a PHQ-9 or a GAD-7.
+We'll score it on the walk-through.

-Most demos run an upload-and-score on a real (or sanitized) PHQ-9 PDF.
-You'll see the score, the severity band, and how it lands on the chart.
+On most walk-throughs we run a real (or sanitized) form through scoring live.
+You'll see the result, the severity band, and how it lands on the chart.